US: Donald Trump, family must testify in fraud investigation | DW | 17.02.2022

 James' investigators have alleged the Trump Organization has a "fraudulent or misleading'' pattern of saying properties like golf courses or skyscrapers were worth more when they wanted better deals on loans, and worth less when they wanted tax breaks.

-James' civil probe is separate from a criminal inquiry being Manhattan District Attorney Alvin Bragg into the Trump Organization's business practices.
+James' civil probe is separate from a criminal inquiry being carried out by Manhattan District Attorney Alvin Bragg into the Trump Organization's business practices.

 wmr/wd (AP, Reuters)